wict0rious/PhishScore/README.md

 For a given target the model:

 1. Looks up the empirical net susceptibility of the target's department from the data.
 For non-surveyed departments it computes a weighted blend of surveyed ones, plus an optional offset (e.g. a `Cybersecurity/InfoSec` role inherits `IT helpdesk`'s base score and then receives a strong protective offset).
-2. Applies an industry modifier and any active context modifiers (`technical`, `remote`, `deadline`, `leadership`, ...).
+2. Applies an industry modifier and any active context modifiers (`technical`, `remote`, `deadline`, `leadership`, etc.).
 3. Re-ranks the global survey recommendations (psychological levers, pretext design factors, OSINT sources, optimal timing, persona approach, credibility factors, protective controls) using archetype and modifier-specific boost factors so that the output is tailored to the target rather than identical for every query.

-The final 0-100 score is interpreted as **relative susceptibility within typical organizational roles**, not as a per-attempt success probability.
+The final 0-100 score is interpreted as **relative susceptibility within typical organizational roles**, NOT as a per-attempt success probability for a given individual.

 ## Auxiliary scripts

-One-off analysis and data-validation utilities are in `scripts/`.
+One-off analysis and data validation scripte are in `scripts/`.
 Run them from the project root, e.g. `python3 scripts/run_analysis.py`.
-See each file's docstring for details.
+These can be run to get a clean model, or if more responses are collected.

 ## About the data